chkworks/awesome-vl/README.md

 * [vvvv.org](https://vvvv.org) - The old website for vvvv beta
 * [Forum](https://discourse.vvvv.org) - The official forum
 * [The Gray Book](https://thegraybook.vvvv.org) - The official documentation
+* [VL-Language](https://github.com/vvvv/VL-Language) -  The official repo for the design of the VL programming language

 ## Libraries